PeterDrake/drakepedia/administrivia/policies.md

 # Policies

+## COVID-19 Details

+* For fall 2020, CS 383 Algorithm Design and Analysis will be taught online.
+CORE 121-06 Numbers: Measuring Up will be taught in person (except for the first two days).
+* Read [LC's Health and Safety Expectations for All Community Members](https://www.lclark.edu/news/2020-plans/health-and-safety/).
+TLDR: masks, social distancing, constant handwashing.
+The danger is real and everyone's actions matter.
+Behave like you're on an infected cruise ship.
+* I will take attendance, both to see if anyone is falling through the cracks and for contact tracing.
+It does not directly count as part of your grade, although of course students with better attendance tend to do better. **Do not come to a physical class if you are sick or self-isolating.**
+* When communicating online:
+  * Unless you are talking (or have been instructed otherwise), mute your microphone.
+  * If it is reasonable to do so, have your video on.
+I realize that people may be unable to do this at various times, but if you are comfortable sharing video, it makes it easier for us to feel like a class of scholars learning together rather than a bunch of individuals watching a video independently.
+Seeing people's faces can also clarify meaning (Are you angry?
+Are you joking?) and help you make friends.
+  * Remember that the text chat window is available.
+  * Be present and attentive.
+I do a lot of "active learning" and small group work; having the class "playing" on your phone while you do something else isn't going to work.
+  * Have paper and pencil with you while you are "in class".
+This lets you take notes without using up precious screen space.
+If you need to communicate with me, a TA, or other students in diagram form, you can draw on paper and hold it up to the camera.
+* I'm here for you!
+The best way to make sure I see a message is to send me email.

 ## Academic Integrity

 Read the College's Statement on Academic Integrity (the first two pages of the [Policies and Procedures section](https://www.lclark.edu/live/files/6190-cas-catalogpolicies-and-procedurespdf) of the Handbook) and sections VIII (Outcomes) and XVI (College Honor Board Hearing Procedures) of the [Student Code of Conduct](http://college.lclark.edu/live/files/12481-code-of-conduct-2012pdf).
 Yes, it's boring, but it's only a few pages, and it could save you from throwing away your college career.